128technology/docs/docs/howto_config_snmp.md

 ![New Network Interface](/img/howto_config_snmp5.png)

 7. Under Management Traffic Settings, define a dedicated management vector.
+This vector should be associated with the management interface.
 - Enter the name
 - Set the priority to 100
 - Enable a default route

 ![Management Traffic Settings](/img/howto_config_snmp6.png)

-8. Scroll down to Interface Addresses, click ADD and enter the IP address of the Network interface and click SAVE.
+8. Scroll down to Interface Addresses, click ADD and enter the IP address of the network interface and click SAVE.

 ![New Network Interface IP Address](/img/howto_config_snmp8.png)